hooriyaa/Q4_learning/fastapi/fastdca-p1/README.md

 # FastAPI Project

-This is a simple FastAPI project for building APIs in Python.
-FastAPI is a fast and easy-to-use web framework that automatically creates API docs.
+FastAPI is a modern and high-performance web framework for building APIs with Python.
+It is designed to be fast, easy to use, and scalable, making it a great choice for both small and large applications.

 ## Features